(A) (Essential) Health authority. The

 (3) Crisis intervention

 and management of acute psychiatric episodes.

-(4) Stabilization of the
+(4) Stabilization of

-mentally ill and prevention of psychiatric deterioration in the
+inmates with mental illness and prevention of psychiatric deterioration in the

 (5) Referral and

 admission to inpatient facilities.

 program.
 The health authority shall have a plan for identifying and responding

 to suicidal and potentially suicidal inmates.
 The plan components shall

 receiving screening form contains observation and interview items related to